-As of 2019, there are 616,087 bridges in America so narrowing down the most famous bridges in the US was a bit of a challenge.
+According to the National Bridge Inventory, there are more than 619,000 bridges in America as of 2020.
+Narrowing them down to the most famous bridges in the US was a challenge but a fun one, nevertheless.

-While almost half of them need repair, replacement or major rehab, many American bridges are still passable and remain some of the most majestic and breath-taking bridges you’ll ever see in your life.
+While a third of them need repair, replacement or major rehab, many American bridges are still passable and remain some of the most majestic and breathtaking bridges you’ll ever see in your life.

 No road trip will be complete without passing by these famous bridges.